Stingray Service Gateway

 Determining over 6000 protocols.

-Support for the following operation modes: in-line, mode using routing asymmetry in outgoing traffic and traffic mirroring mode.
+Support for the following operation modes: in-line, using routing asymmetry in outgoing traffic, and traffic mirroring mode.

-Subscriber management with dynamic IP-addressing, with multiple IP-addresses.
+Subscriber management with dynamic IP-addressing and with multiple IP addresses.

-It is possible to implement other operation modes, for more detailed information please submit a request on our website.
+It is also possible to implement other operation modes.
+For more detailed information, please submit a request on our website.

 In-line mode implies the platform to be connected between the border router and termination device (BNG/BRAS).
 Fault tolerance is provided by the bypass function supported by Silicom networking bypass adapters.

 Mode using routing asymmetry in outgoing traffic is used when facing challenges of filtering only web traffic based on policy-based routing.

 Traffic mirroring mode using SPAN ports or optical splitters.